Tuwaiq-KotlinAndroid-DMM/Warmup_Week02_Day04/README.md

 # Warmup_Week02_Day04 🔥
 ---
 ## An educational institution wishes to maintain a database of its employees.
 The database is divided into a number of classes whose hierarchical relationships are shown in following figure.
 The figure also shows the minimum information required for each class.
-Specify all classes and define functions to create the database and retrieve individual information as and when required.
+Specify all classes and create constructor for each class and define functions to retrieve individual information as and when required.

 ![](./Class-relationship.jpg)